-This post was originally a private resource to compliment a keynote I gave to help lawyers practice law, embrace mobile tech, and show their human side.
-I’ve updated the page so it hopefully makes sense for those of you who were not at the conference.
+This post was originally a private resource to compliment a 2015 keynote I gave to help lawyers practice law, embrace mobile tech, and show their human side.
+I’ve updated the page and resources so that it hopefully makes sense for those of you who were not in the audience.

 Having quality professional relationships will help you successfully practice law.
 Productive and meaningful relationships will also make your life more enjoyable.